Speech and language therapist

 Details of financial support for students studying in Scotland, Wales and Northern Ireland are available from:

-Entry without a degree is possible at speech and language therapy assistant practitioner level, working with qualified SLTs.
-For these roles, you'll typically need GCSEs in maths and English, as well as a Level 3 care or health-related qualification (or equivalent experience).
+Entry without a degree is possible as a speech and language therapy assistant/support worker, working with qualified SLTs.
+Although there are no set entry requirements for this role, you'll typically need good numeracy and literacy skills, such as GCSEs in maths and English, as well as an NVQ, BTEC or equivalent qualification in health and social care.

 Skills